konturio/fibery-tools/docs/README.md

 See `config.py.example` for required configuration values.
 All scripts load configuration from `config.py` in the repository root and exit if this file is missing.

+Logs are emitted using structlog at info level by default.

 Continuous integration runs on GitHub Actions and checks code style, executes unit tests and reports coverage to Codecov.